Sdlg 128-15 (sdlg x sdlg) 32″ M. Re. Dor. 6″ 3 br 20 buds

 Sdlg 85-15 (sdlg x sdlg) 34″ M. Dor 7″.
 3 br 18 buds

 This lovely huge flat flower is nearly impeccable every day that it blooms.
 It has outstanding sun resistance and maintains its color and form throughout the hottest summer day.
-Although it has only three branches, the blooms are at the top of the scape and bloom perpendicular to the ground; you get a big show when several blooms are open at once.
+Although it has only three branches, the blooms are at the top of the scape and bloom perpendicular to the ground; you get a big show when several blooms are open at once, and they really do look like pinwheels.
 There is no chance of missing this one as you pass by.
 Compared to some of my daylilies, the foliage is relatively narrow, but the plant increases at a good rate.

 In clump size, this plant’s pod fertility is good.
-Its rust resistance is good, with a rating of moderate to high rust resistance.
+Its rust resistance is good, with a rating of excellent rust resistance.
 This is certainly one of the most fun flowers in the garden. ($150 s.f.
 2018 Spring.)